Bowdoin College Title IX Policy

 “Coercion” means the improper use of pressure to compel another to engage in or continue sexual activity against their will, including duress, cajoling, manipulation, and blackmail.
 Coercion occurs when a Respondent keeps pressuring the Complainant to acquiesce to sexual activity even after the Complainant has made clear that the pressure is unwelcome.

 “Complainant” means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment.
-Pursuant to Title IX, a Complainant must be a Student, Employee or third party who is or is participating or is attempting to participate in a Bowdoin Education Program or Activity at the time of filing the Formal Complaint.
+Pursuant to Title IX, a Complainant must be a Student, Employee or third party who i is participating or is attempting to participate in a Bowdoin Education Program or Activity at the time of filing the Formal Complaint.

 “Dating Violence” is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship will be determined based on consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual abuse, physical abuse, emotional violence, or the threat of such violence and does not include acts that meet the definition of “Domestic Violence.”